 Instead, an EUS or ERCP may be done to establish the diagnosis after patient presenting painless jaundice shows potential cancer masses on a CT scan.

-Physicians can perform ERCP to place a stent to palliate the jaundice and relieve obstruction of the bile duct.
+Physicians can also perform ERCP to place a stent to palliate the jaundice and relieve obstruction of the bile duct.
 This will allow bilirubin levels to come down and chemotherapies to be given, Goodman said.

 As with any patient undergoing ERCP, there are inherent risks for complications like bleeding or pancreatitis.
 Pancreatitis can delay diagnosis or treatment of pancreatic cancer.
 It can also be deadly.